Achievable logoAchievable logo

 Epimers and anomers

-• Epimers differ in configuration at one chiral center, excluding the newly formed anomeric center in ring form.
+• Epimers differ in configuration at one chiral center, excluding the newly formed anomeric center in the ring form.

 • α anomer: The anomeric −OH is oriented opposite the CH2OH group.